adamtilson/wie-2021w/wie-2021-sse.md

 - Sometimes you will want code to run only in certain situations, which can be guarded against using `if` blocks
     - we can also run code if in the opposite condition using the `else` part of if blocks.
 - Code which will be frequently reused should be nested in functions, which group together code that serves similar purposes
+    - These functions can then be called later on to run this chunk of code

 ## Testing our game

 Every line of code we write, our game will compile and run in the simulator on the left.
+We can test it with the on screen controls, or a keyboard, using the arrow keys and `z` key for the `A button`.

 ## What we need to do...